 - Add salt and mix thoroughly.

 - Garnish with cilantro or coriander leaves before serving.

 The keto sambar recipe doesn’t have proteins.
 In order to add the same, you can have it with:

-Or even drop some tofu or fish in it, to make it a whole meal.
+Cauliflower rice or even drop some tofu or fish in it, to make it a whole meal.